Reviews You Can Rely On

 Our Verdict

-The Jackery 300 is a compact yet highly capable portable power station ideal for supplementing multiple device charging and small appliance use.
-It offers a 247Wh battery can do a great job at recharging your laptop and phone when camping, during a blackout, or away from AC power.
-Its 300-watt inverter is big enough for your devices, but it is not a great choice for many other common things many people want to power like a coffee maker, a hot plate, a heater, or a projector.
+The Jackery 300 is a compact portable power station, ideal for charging multiple small electronic devices.
+Its 293Wh battery can effectively recharge your laptop and phone when camping, during a blackout, or away from AC power.
+It's not a great choice for many other common things people want to power, such as a coffee maker, a hot plate, a heater, or a projector.
 But its small form makes it the perfect companion when working on a laptop for an extended period outside, camping, or during a blackout.

 REASONS TO BUY